EMCMS/emcms/people/SanneB.md

 title: "Sanne Boot"
 ---

-MSc Student
+PhD Student with Dr. Pirok

 University of Amsterdam, the Netherlands
-Email: sanne.boot@student.uva.nl
+Email: s.e.boot@uva.nl

 ---

-MSc in Analytical Chemistry: University of Amsterdam, 2023
+MSc in Analytical Chemistry: University of Amsterdam, 2024

 ---

-**Sanne** is mainly interested in computational mass spectrometry, statistics, and model development.
-She is building predictive models for feature prioritization of LC-HRMS data.
+**Sanne** is mainly interested in computational approaches for processing LCxLC-HRMS data of complex samples.
+Her PhD is funded by the project InnOVATOR.